Tateyama Kurobe Alpine Route (Nagano) 立山黒部アルペンルート（長野）

 Incredible snow canyons

 The Tateyama Kurobe Alpine Route closes in late November when winter rolls through the area.
 Visit in April to witness firsthand just how heavy the snow gets.
 This is the time of year when the famed Tateyama Snow Corridor draws visitors who come to see the towering walls of snow on either side of the road that can reach a massive 20 meters high.
-The corridor is most impressive around the Midagaraha and Murodo areas, and it's open to pedestrians from April until mid-June.
+The corridor is most impressive around the Murodou Plain and is open to pedestrians from mid-April to late June.

 As the mountain transforms with the seasons